SafewayDoge/WindowsDebloat.ps1/README.md

 This is a .ps1 (Powershell) script.

-You can check and change .ps1 pollicy using the following down below.
+You can check and change ExecutionPolicy using the following lines down below.

 TO CHECK : Get-ExecutionPolicy

 TO CHANGE : Set-ExecutionPolicy unrestricted

-TO REMOVE : Set-ExecutionPolicy restricted
+TO RESTRICT : Set-ExecutionPolicy restricted

 If any problems please put issue request in.